Skip to main content

 Aggregate-table instances become outdated as new data is ingested and existing data is updated.
 There are three actions that the engine can take to bring aggregate tables up to date:

-Supersede the current instance of an aggregate table with an entirely new instance.
+• Supersede the current instance of an aggregate table with an entirely new instance.
 The new instance includes more recent data and uses the existing definition for the aggregate table.
 This is called a full rebuild of an aggregate table.

 The previous instance stays in place as a backup in case the building of the new instance fails.
 Queries continue to use the previous instance until the new instance is ready.

-and the engine decides that an aggregate instance A can be rebuilt from data that is in the rebuilt instance B of a different aggregate table, then the engine runs a query on B to populate A. Such a query generally runs much faster than a query on fact tables and dimensions.
+The AtScale engine rebuilds aggregate instances by querying the fact tables and dimensions that the definitions of those aggregates are based on.
+However, if the global setting AGGREGATES.CREATE.BUILDFROMEXISTING.ENABLED is set to True and the engine decides that an aggregate instance A can be rebuilt from data that is in the rebuilt instance B of a different aggregate table, then the engine runs a query on B to populate A. Such a query generally runs much faster than a query on fact tables and dimensions.
 When rebuilds are triggered for all of the aggregate tables for a model, the AtScale engine determines which aggregates could be built from other aggregates.
 The latter are given higher priority in the order of the rebuilds, so that the former can be rebuilt from them.

 Instances of incremental aggregates are not rebuilt from the data that is in instances of other aggregate tables.

-- Stop using the current system definition for an aggregate table and create no new instance of the table.
+• Stop using the current system definition for an aggregate table and create no new instance of the table.
 Instead, create an instance of a newly defined aggregate table that supersedes the previous definition.
 The new instance includes the most recent data.

-- Supersede the current instance of an aggregate table by a) duplicating that instance, and then b) updating the rows in the duplicate and appending new rows to it.
+• Supersede the current instance of an aggregate table by a) duplicating that instance, and then b) updating the rows in the duplicate and appending new rows to it.
 This is called incremental rebuild of an aggregate table.
 For more details about this type or rebuild, see About Incremental Rebuilds.

 By default, all of the aggregate tables for a model are refreshed with full rebuilds.
 You can set an SML property on a model's fact dataset that causes all rebuilds to be incremental rebuilds.
 If your model has more than one fact dataset, the aggregate tables will be built incrementally only for those fact datasets on which the flag is set.

 Aggregate table instances are not built or rebuilt individually.
 Rather, all aggregate table instances for a model are built or rebuilt together in a batch build process.
 A process builds or rebuilds one aggregate at a time in succession.
-You can use engine settings to influence the order in which aggregate instances are processed.
+You can use global settings to influence the order in which aggregate instances are processed.

 How Batch Build Processes For Models Are Started